 A New Solution for Medical Waste

 OnSite Waste Technologies has developed a solution that is revolutionizing the medical waste disposal industry.
 Their TE-5000 device can help make your waste management program smarter, simpler and safer while bringing greater savings and compliance to your healthcare community.
-Direct Supply and OnSite’s partnership will support your community with transparent documentation and training to help you properly and cost effectively dispose of your medical waste.
+Direct Supply and OnSite’s partnership will support your community with transparent documentation and training to help you properly and cost effectively dispose of your medical waste, including:

 Need help with your healthcare safety medical waste management?
 Direct Supply and Onsite can help you optimize your program and reduce spend.
 Request a free ROI analysis for your corporation today!